wp-plugins/booking-calendar-contact-form/README.txt

 * Fixed warning that appeared with PHP safe mode restrictions
 * Sanitized GET parameters used in queries
 * Fixed issue with the site home URL in WP with folders in non-default locations
+* Fixed bug in the url generated for the IPN under HTTPS connections

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support